 Shortly after Mitt Romney became the Republican presidential candidate in 2012, Jon Stewart talked about "William J. Romingnonton the Mitt" and his faith on The Daily Show.

-While Jon Stewart did not profess any warm feelings toward Romney or give glowing praise about the LDS Church, he used his acerbic humor and sarcasm to break down negative perceptions the public had against Mormons at the time.
+While Jon Stewart did not profess any warm feelings toward Romney or give glowing praise about the Church, he used his acerbic humor and sarcasm to break down negative perceptions the public had against members at the time.

-During the opening segment, dark, dramatic music and lightning can be heard when Stewart mentions that Romney is a Mormon, to which Stewart responds, "There's nothing frightening about him being a Mormon."
+During the opening segment, dark, dramatic music and lightning can be heard when Stewart mentions that Romney is a Latter-day Saint, to which Stewart responds, "There's nothing frightening about him being [one]."

-He then shows clips of politicians and religious leaders attacking the LDS faith, its founder Joseph Smith, and Mormons as "worshipers of a false God," non-Christians, and members of a cult.
+He then shows clips of politicians and religious leaders attacking the faith, its founder Joseph Smith, and Latter-day Saints as "worshipers of a false God," non-Christians, and members of a cult.

 Stewart hilariously points out the flaws in these accusations, demonstrating all religions have controversial topics in their history, adding, "you can't cherry-pick the worst aspects of every religion and then hold its members responsible."